Every Breath Is Mine To Take

 “Or you can jog along beside me, Kato, it doesn’t matter!”
 Seth responded shortly, his footsteps picking up into a faster pace; “We need to move!”

 With Sethfire’s long strides, Athena only beat him and Kato to the ER entrance by forty-five seconds or so, incredibly.
-She was able to cough out enough information despite the stitch in her side that the staff was ready as soon as the others came through the doors, the unconscious boy over Seth’s shoulders and Kato trailing in his wake.
+She was able to cough out enough information despite the stitch in her side that the staff was ready as soon as they came through the doors, the unconscious boy over Seth’s shoulders and Kato trailing in his wake.
 The words “Heroin overdose—” were still only halfway out of Sethfire’s mouth before the kid was off his back and in nurses’ arms, being carried over to a bed with urgency that, however professional, couldn’t temper the alarm in the air.

 “Naloxone!”
 One nurse yelled, while another pressed a pair of fingers to the boy’s wrist.